Most Common Questions Asked About Mortgages

-I was pre-approved and signed a purchase contract, but my loan was just denied?
+I was pre-approved and signed a purchase contract, but my loan was just denied with another lender?
+Don't let this happen to you!
 There are literally hundreds of moving parts with a real estate purchase transaction that can impact a final approval up until the last minute.

 With the borrower - credit scores, income, employment and residence status can change.

 With the property - appraised value, poor inspection report, title transfer / property lien issues, seller cooperation, HOA disclosures.

 With the mortgage program - Interest rates can change affecting the DTI ratio, mortgage insurance companies change guidelines or go out of business, new FICO score requirements…. the list can go on.